cottrell/notes/_drafts/2025-09-24-ioannidis-process.md

 See [Why Most Published Research Findings Are False](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124#s2).

-Ionnidis et al discuss how different kinds of errors and bias ("interests") propagate without really offering a simple version of the mechanics of the publication generation process.
+Ioannidis et al discuss how different kinds of errors and bias ("interests") propagate without really offering a simple version of the mechanics of the publication generation process.